Daily living activities include:

 Managing someone else's financial affairsMental capacity

 Equipment such as a lighter hoover or long handled dustpan can help make domestic chores easier.
-If you think you need basic equipment you can purchase these yourself directly from retailers such as local pharmacies, some supermarkets poor mobility outlets.

 Equipment to help youList of equipment suppliers - click and enter your postcode